The village of Iyegeya, located along a ridge in the mountains of Mufundi.

 “The villagers are happy to receive volunteers because they know the work will help them for the future, to make money through selling timber and gain knowledge on environmental conservation”.

-The village of Ikaning’ombe, 20 minutes drive from Iyegeya, previously hosted a natural resource management (NRM) project.
+The village of Ikaning’ombe, 20 minutes drive from Iyegeya, previously hosted a natural resource management (NRM) project, where Raleigh volunteers planted over 150,000 tree seedlings.

-The seedling journey really begins after Raleigh depart.
-Community members continue to closely monitor the site for 6 weeks, which is how long the germination process takes.
+After Raleigh depart community members continue to closely monitor the site for 6 weeks, which is how long the germination process takes.
 Once the seedlings grow to 8 inches farmers will begin the transplanting process.

 Co-operation between Raleigh with district officials is essential to recruiting villagers to the site, as everything associated with the project is sanctioned by village leaders.